 There may be many moments when you wrack your brain trying to figure what why your baby is crying.
 Sometimes when a new baby cries, there is something to fix.
 A dirty diaper, hunger pains, or being too hot can evoke big cries from your little one.
 Sometimes there are things that you can’t fix—they cry when you change their diaper or when you walk away for a few minutes.
 And sometimes their tears have no immediate discernible cause.
 It’s during these times that your baby may just need to cry in your arms.

-If you’ve just fed and changed your baby, and you think you’ve met her physical needs, but your little one is upset, listen with your full attention.
-She might be relieving stress about an argument she overheard, or healing from the disconnection she felt when you were out of the room.
-Crying with a warm, unworried listener will help your baby clear out tension and fear, and lets her know that she is safe and loved.
+If you’ve just fed and changed your baby, and you think you’ve met their physical needs, but your little one is upset, listen with your full attention.
+They might be relieving stress about an argument they overheard, or healing from the disconnection they felt when you were out of the room.
+Crying with a warm, unworried Listener will help your baby clear out tension and fear, and lets her know that she is safe and loved.

 -